 Category D countries are all the rest, requiring a quarantine period of 30 days upon arrival and a minimum waiting period of six months from the first rabies vaccination.
 So, if you come from the USA, it’s likely that your pet will need to be quarantined when they first enter Singapore.
 This is to ensure that your pet isn’t bringing in any diseases that may affect other animals in the country.

 If you know your pet needs to quarantine, you must book a space in a quarantine facility at least 3 months in advance of your travel to guarantee a space.

 Your pet will normally need to stay in a quarantine facility for at least 10 days after landing in Singapore.
 If you’re coming from a country in categories C or D on the region rabies risk scale, then you may need to wait a little longer than this.

-The facilities have various kennels sizes, exercise spaces and bathing areas to ensure you pet comes out in good shape and they also have visiting times so you can visit daily for the 10 days after the day of landing to give you peace of mind.
+The facilities have various kennel sizes, exercise spaces, and bathing areas to ensure your pet comes out in good shape, and they also have visiting times so you can visit daily for the 10 days after the day of landing to give you peace of mind.